Artwork by Allison Horst

 tm_lines() +

-tm_layout(title = "50km buffer")
+tm_title(text = "50km buffer")+

 tmap_arrange(map1, map2, nrow = 1)

 The Seine is actually comprised of multiple geometries.
-To make things simpler, and more look better on maps, we can combine geometries using our new friend st_union
+To make things simpler, and more look better on maps, we can combine geometries using our new friend st_union!

 tm_shape(seine_union) +